Skip to main content

 Full SigV4

-Every request authenticated.
+Every request authenticated via AWS Signature Version 4 protocol.
 SigV4A scaffold included.
-Per-access-key rate limiting with 503 SlowDown.
+Per-access-key rate limiting automatically responds with 503 SlowDown.

 Up in under 2 minutes